The Story of Princess Zeineb and King Leopard

 The Story of Princess Zeineb and King Leopard (French: Histoire de la Princesse Zeineb et du Roi Léopard) is a French language fairy tale published in the 18th century.
 The tale belongs to the international cycle of the Animal as Bridegroom as a subtype, with few variants reported across Europe.
+In it, the heroine is delivered to a cursed or enchanted prince, but breaks a taboo and loses him; later, she finds work elsewhere and wards off the unwanted advances of male suitors with the magical object her enchanted husband gave her.